Trees & Native Habitats

 Follow our recommended steps below to gather all the information you need for a successful planting.

-TAKE A WALK: Walk around your neighborhood or your block.
-Notice spaces throughout your community that would benefit from trees.
-Are there at least 20 spots for trees?
+Take a walk around your neighborhood or your block (in Marion County) and take note of spaces throughout your community that would benefit from trees.
+Are there at least 30 spaces for trees?
 Thumbs up.

-MEET YOUR NEIGHBORS: Share your interest in and plans for planting trees.
-Ask your neighbors what they think about trees.
-This is very important!
+Share your interest in and plans for planting trees with your neighbors.
+Ask them what they think about trees.
+Hint: this part is really important!

 We’re here to help!
 Let us know your interest in organizing a neighborhood tree planting.
 Contact us at firstname.lastname@example.org